 PRP methods deliver a single duplicate packet in the event of any failure within either Network A or B, but not both.
 PRP includes no recovery mechanisms, so packet redundancy is disabled while a failure exists.
-If the same failure, such as damage to a cable tray or conduit, affects both Networks A and B, signaling fails completely altogether and no recovery occurs.
+If the same failure, such as damage to a cable tray or conduit, affects both Networks A and B, signaling fails altogether and no recovery occurs.

 Again, PRP does not provide redundant protection applications, signaling information, or GOOSE messages.
+Fig. 8 illustrates a source IED providing redundant contact inputs.
+However, PRP messages must be identical and cannot contain different contact statuses, which would provide redundant signaling.
 PRP only provides duplicate Ethernet packet delivery until the first network failure and therefore is often combined with traditional STA recovery methods.
 However, because two separate STA networks separated by VLANs instead of PRP provide actual redundancy instead of duplication, once two separate networks are designed, PRP adds complexity but no value and is unnecessary.